Invoxis/sindup/README.md

 ```ruby
 fo = s.folders.create(name: "folderName")
 ```
-... or save an object that don't have any primary key setted :
+... or `save` an object that don't have any primary key setted :
 ```ruby
 fo = s.folders.new(name: "folderName")
 fo = fo.save
 ```

-Note that to create a user, you will need
+To create a user, you will need
 - the correct access rights
 - to provide your `client_id` when instantiating your client.